-Samples Received in Laboratory - From TOU Date: 28.04.2021 Time: 1530 hrs
+Samples Received in Laboratory - From: TOU (M. Assal) Time: 0900 hrs Date: 22/12/2022

-Note: The following are not covered by the NATA Accreditation issued to The Odour Unit Pty Ltd:
+Note: The following are not covered by the NATA Accreditation issued to The Odour Unit:

-- 1. The collection of Isolation Flux Hood (IFH) samples and the calculation of the Specific Odour Emission Rate (SOER). - 2.
-Final results that have been modified by the dilution factors where parties other than The Odour Unit Pty Ltd have performed the dilution of samples.
+- 1. The collection of samples by a method that is not prescribed by AS/NZS 4323.3. - 2.
+Final results that have been modified by the dilution factors where parties other than The Odour Unit have performed the dilution of samples.